The Vermont Statutes Online

 (1) Failing to use a complete or accurate title in professional activity.

-(2) Conduct which evidences moral unfitness to practice naturopathic medicine.
+(2) Conduct that evidences moral unfitness to practice naturopathic medicine.

 (3) Harassing, intimidating, or abusing a patient.